-Wages, salaries, tips, etc., that you claim are exempt from U.S. tax under an income tax treaty should not be reported on line 1a.
-Instead, include these amounts on line 1c and complete item L of Schedule OI (Form 1040-NR).
+Wages, salaries, tips, and other compensation that you claim are exempt from U.S. tax under an income tax treaty should not be reported on line 1a.
+Instead, include these amounts on line 1k and complete item L of Schedule OI (Form 1040-NR).
 Generally, if you submitted a properly completed Form 8233, Exemption From Withholding on Compensation for Independent (and Certain Dependent) Personal Services of a Nonresident Alien Individual, to claim an exemption from withholding based on a treaty, your employer would not have withheld tax on the exempt amount and would have reported the exempt amount on a Form 1042-S and not in box 1 of Form W-2.
 However, if you did not submit a Form 8233 to your employer or if you submitted a Form 8233 to your employer but your employer withheld tax on the exempt amount because it could not readily determine your eligibility for the exemption, you can claim the exemption on Form 1040-NR by reducing your line 1a wages by the exempt amount.
 You will need to complete item L on Schedule OI (Form 1040-NR) and attach a statement to your return containing all information that would have otherwise been required on a Form 8233 to explain your eligibility for the exemption.
 See the examples next.

 Example 1.
-Anna is a citizen of France who came to the United States on an F-1 visa in 2020 for the primary purpose of studying at an accredited university.
-In 2021, Anna completed a paid summer internship with a U.S. company as part of her optional practical training.
-Anna earned \$8,000 from this internship.
-Under Article 21 (Students and Trainees) of the income tax treaty with France, Anna can exempt up to \$5,000 of personal services income from U.S. tax.
-Anna submitted a valid Form 8233 to her employer to claim an exemption from withholding for the portion of her wages that is exempt under the treaty.
-She received a Form 1042-S from her employer showing the \$5,000 exempt amount and a Form W-2 showing \$3,000 of wages in box 1.
-On her 2021 Form 1040-NR, Anna should report \$3,000 on line 1a, include \$5,000 on line 1c, and complete item L on Schedule OI (Form 1040-NR).

-Anna should attach both the Form W-2 and the Form 1042-S to her return.
+Jean is a citizen of France who came to the United States on an F-1 visa in 2021 for the primary purpose of studying at an accredited university.
+In 2022, Jean completed a paid summer internship with a U.S. company, Jean earned \$8,000 from this internship.
+Under Article 21 (Students and Trainees) of the income tax treaty with France, Jean can exempt up to \$5,000 of personal services income from U.S. tax.
+Jean submitted a valid Form 8233 to Jean's employer to claim an exemption from withholding for the portion of Jean's wages that is exempt under the treaty.
+Jean received a Form 1042-S from Jean's employer showing the \$5,000 exempt amount and a Form W-2 showing \$3,000 of wages in box 1.
+On Jean's 2022 Form 1040-NR, Jean should report \$3,000 on line 1a, include \$5,000 on line 1k, and complete item L on Schedule OI (Form 1040-NR).
+Jean should attach both the Form W-2 and the Form 1042-S to Jean's return.

 Example 2.
-The facts are the same as above except that Anna did not realize she was eligible for a \$5,000 exemption when she began work and did not submit a Form 8233 to her employer claiming the exemption amount.
-All of Anna's wages from the internship were withheld upon and reported in box 1 on her Form W-2.
-On her Form 1040-NR, Anna should report \$3,000 on line 1a, include \$5,000 on line 1c, and complete item L on Schedule OI (Form 1040-NR).
-Anna should attach the Form W-2 to her Form 1040-NR.
-She should also attach a statement to her Form 1040-NR containing all information that would have otherwise been required on a Form 8233 to justify the exemption claimed.
+The facts are the same as above except that Jean did not realize Jean was eligible for a \$5,000 exemption when Jean began work and did not submit a Form 8233 to Jean's employer claiming the exemption amount.
+All of Jean's wages from the internship were withheld upon and reported in box 1 on Jean's Form W-2.
+On Jean's Form 1040-NR, Jean should report \$3,000 on line 1a, include \$5,000 on line 1k, and complete item L on Schedule OI (Form 1040-NR).
+Jean should attach the Form W-2 to Jean's Form 1040-NR.
+Jean should also attach a statement to Jean's Form 1040-NR containing all information that would have otherwise been required on a Form 8233 to justify the exemption claimed.